raspberrypilearning/oracle-raspberrypi-weather-station/en/step_3.md

    ![](images/build_10.jpg)
    ![](images/build_11.jpg)

-1. You can now place the weather board over the Raspberry Pi, making sure that the mount on the weather board aligns with the pins of the CN19895 receptacle.
+1. You can now place the weather board over the Raspberry Pi, making sure that the mount on the weather board aligns with the pins of the tall header.

    ![](images/build_12.jpg)